 The Graduate Student Aid Fund has been established to assist a limited number of graduate students with University fees such as the Campus Health Service Fee and Cardinal Care Insurance when those fees cause a significant hardship.
 Students who demonstrate need will be eligible for small amounts to cover specific charges.
 Please note that students at the Graduate School of Business, Law School, and Medical School (MD program) are not eligible for this program; these students should contact their respective financial aid offices for assistance.
 For more detailed information and application procedures please refer to the Graduate Student Aid Fund instructions and application form.

-As announced by Vice Provost for Graduate Education and Postdoctoral Affairs Patti Gumport in June 2018, Stanford created a need-based Graduate Family Grant program, and funding has been approved for the 2019-2020 academic year.
-The Family Grant will provide up to $10,000 per year for graduate students with dependent children (including those in professional programs).
+The Graduate Family Grant will provide up to $10,000 per year for graduate students with dependent children (including those in professional programs).
 Funds may be used flexibly to cover expenses such as childcare, healthcare, and rent.
 Please review the program guidelines before completing the application.

 Graduate Housing Loan